51% Attack

 Diagram showing how you would need luck to rewrite the blockchain with a minority of the mining power.

 Of course, the further down a transaction is in the blockchain, the luckier you'll need to get to be able to mine X blocks in a row.
-If nobody has a majority of the mining power, it gets exponentially more difficult to replace a transaction the further it gets in to the blockchain.
+If nobody has a majority of the mining power, it gets exponentially more difficult to replace a transaction the further it gets into the blockchain.

 Chart showing the probability of being able to replace blocks in the blockchain based on mining power.